 Examining the intersection of climate change, justice, and infrastructure in the American South.

-Southerly and Scalawag are partnering with the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University to publish stories about climate change and infrastructure in the U.S. South.
-We are seeking investigative stories, reported essays, and features about the challenges Southern communities face when it comes to infrastructure—including but not limited to drinking water, energy infrastructure and transmission, or bridges, roads, and landfills—and the socioeconomic and political issues that surround them.
-Above all, we want journalism that interrogates the power dynamics involved in infrastructure projects and systems, and tie in with timely national and regional policies and issues like the Green New Deal.
+Scalawag and Southerly are partnering with the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University to publish stories about climate change, environmental justice, and infrastructure in the U.S. South.
+We are seeking investigative stories, reported essays, and features about the challenges Southern communities face when it comes to infrastructure and the socioeconomic and political issues that surround them.
+Above all, we want journalism that interrogates the social power dynamics involved in infrastructure projects and systems, and tie in with timely national and regional policies, elections, and trends.

-The stories will be published by Southerly, an independent media organization about ecology, justice, and culture in the American South; Scalawag, a print and online magazine that aims to sparks critical conversations about the American South by uplifting untold stories and marginalized voices; and the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, through its multi-year initiative, Power: Infrastructure in America.
+The stories will be published by Southerly and Scalawag, a print and online magazine that aims to sparks critical conversations about the American South by uplifting untold stories and marginalized voices.
+This work is supported by the Temple Hoyne Buell Center for the Study of American Architecture at Columbia University, through its multi-year initiative, Power: Infrastructure in America.

 We pay $1,000 for 1,800 to 2,000 words.
 Please fill out this Google form with your story idea and contact information by Monday, March 23rd.
 We look forward to hearing from you!

 Here are the stories we’ve published so far in this series: